Skimmeroni/Appunti/AI4ST/AI/Evolution/Background.typ

 offspring of an individual.
 In computer science, the fitness is much easier to quantify, since the optimization problem provides a fitness function with which solution candidates are to be evaluated.

+In classical mathematical optimization, many techniques and algorithms have been developed that are fairly closely related to evolutionary computing.
+Such methods are sometimes called *local search methods*, because they explore the search space in small steps, carrying out a local search for better solutions.

+Like evolutionary algorithms, these techniques are based on the assumption that similar solution candidates also yield similar values of the function to optimize.
+The main difference to evolutionary algorithms is that local search methods inspect one solution at a time, instead of an entire population (in some sense, they can be thought of as evolutionary algorithms with population size equal to $1$).
+They are often employed to improve solutions candidates locally or as a final optimization step for the output of an evolutionary algorithm.